General funding applications for medicinal cannabis

 In August 2015, PTAC considered the published evidence for Sativex’s use.
 PTAC found that the clinical evidence did not demonstrate that Sativex was more effective than other medicines that we already fund for the same uses.

-The Committee recommended that PHARMAC decline funding for all three clinical uses listed above.
+The Committee recommended that Pharmac decline funding for all three clinical uses listed above.
 When PTAC recommends we decline an application, the medicine is not usually funded.

 In this case, we haven’t made a decision yet.
 This allows us to reconsider it for funding if new information becomes available.

-Read the paper requesting clinical from PTAC on Sativex [PDF, 12 MB]
+Paper requesting clinical from PTAC on Sativex [PDF, 12 MB]

-Read PTAC’s consideration of Sativex in the minutes from the August 2015 meeting [PDF, 378 KB]
+PTAC’s consideration of Sativex in the minutes from the August 2015 meeting [PDF, 378 KB]

 Who to contact